 In the Latency Optimized mode, processing takes place in a linear manner.
 All processing must be completed within one buffer cycle.
 There is no added latency in mixing, but plugins that exhibit large processing spikes can delay the entire processing chain beyond the limits of the network buffer.
-This is indicated on the DSP meter as a large average/peak DSP ratio ("B" in the image below).
+This is indicated on the DSP meter as a large average/peak DSP ratio (left).